mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Paths.md

 Invoke-WebRequest -Uri 'http://localhost:8080/users/12345' -Method Get
 ```

+---

-### Using Get-PodePathParameter
+## Using `Get-PodePathParameter`

-Alternatively, you can use the `Get-PodePathParameter` function to retrieve the parameter data.
-This function works similarly to the `Parameters` property on `$WebEvent` but provides additional options for deserialization when needed.
+You can use the `Get-PodePathParameter` function as an alternative to `$WebEvent.Parameters`.
+This function supports retrieval of URL path parameters and provides extended functionality for deserialization.

 Here is the same example using `Get-PodePathParameter`: